Frequently Asked Questions

 Q: Where are you located?

-A: The Watershed owns and operates three locations in Boca Raton, Boynton Beach and Lake Worth, all within Palm Beach County, Florida.
+A: The Watershed owns and operates two locations in Boynton Beach and Lake Worth, all within Palm Beach County, Florida.
 See our Facilities.

 Q: Will I be seen by doctors and therapists?